State Work Study for Employers

 How to participate as an employer

 - Determine the kind of work that needs to be performed and the necessary qualifications.

-- Once the contract and job are approved, interview students with confirmed SWS eligibility.
+- Once the job is approved, interview students with confirmed SWS eligibility.

 - Work directly with the college's Student Employment Administrator to hire, train, and pay students for hours worked, and submit timesheets for partial reimbursement of gross wages.